M0JXD/morse-recognition-trainer/README.md

 ### Android

-Use Raymob and Android Studio.
-I had to add the .h files the the CMakeLists.txt SOURCE glob, but the rest is pretty straightforward!
+Requires Android Studio - see the raymob branch.
+I had to add the .h files the the CMakeLists.txt SOURCE glob, but the rest is pretty straightforward.
+The Android Build is a debug one with the debug signing key, as I have no intention of paying Google so I can "sign" it and put it on the Play Store.

 ### Web